Search

 Cranking Battery Design Features

 The more plate surface area inside the battery, the easier it is for that battery to provide the necessary power.
-That is exactly why cranking batteries have many thin plates; they increase surface area and make starting a marine vessel as smooth and reliable as possible.
+That is precisely why cranking batteries have many thin plates; they increase surface area and make starting a marine vessel as smooth and reliable as possible.

 What is a Deep Cycle Marine Battery?

-Once a boat's engine has started, it no longer needs the same quick and powerful bursts of energy that come from a starter battery.
+Once a boat's engine has started, it no longer needs the same quick and powerful bursts of energy from a starter battery.
 Instead, the boat needs continuous, reliable power for trolling—including running electronics like sonar, GPS, and radios.

-Deep Cycle Marine battery Design Features
+Deep Cycle Marine Battery Design Features

-Why You Can't Use the same Battery for Cranking & Trolling
+Why You Can't Use the Same Battery for Cranking & Trolling

 It can be tempting for any boater to want to minimize accessories and additions to their vessel.
 But that approach will cost you more money and time in the long run.
 It is very difficult to combine the performance of a cranking battery and a deep cycle battery into one battery.
 They’re both intentionally engineered to do completely different things.